Reshma-AIUB/Classify-and-predict-whether-or-not-the-borrower-will-pay-back-their-loan/README.md

 My Contribution

-1. Used Decision Tree and Random Forest algorithom to build the classification model
+1. Used Decision Tree and Random Forest algorithm to build the classification model
 2. Compared accuracy and F1 score of two models
-3.
+3. Set up data for Random Forest Classification Mode
+4. Predicting Test Set: f1-score: 78%.